Federal Financial Relations

 - References to the 'State/local sector' include the Territory governments unless otherwise stated.

 - Local governments are instrumentalities of State governments.
 Consequently, payments made to the State government sector include payments made to the local government sector unless otherwise specified.

 - The following abbreviations are used, where appropriate:

 - Goods and services tax

 The term 'Australian Government' is used when referring to the Government of, and the decisions and activities made by the Government on behalf of, the Commonwealth of Australia.

-Budget Paper No. 3, Australia's Federal Relations 2013‑14, is one of a series of Budget Papers that provides information to supplement the Budget Speech.
+Budget Paper No. 3, Federal Financial Relations 2014‑15, is one of a series of Budget Papers that provides information to supplement the Budget Speech.
 A full list of the series is printed on the inside cover of this paper.
-Appendix D: Debt Transactions of this paper is only available online at: www.budget.gov.au.
+Appendix B: Total Payments to the States by Government Finance Statistics (GFS) Function; Appendix C: Supplementary Tables; and Appendix D: Debt Transactions of this paper are only available online at: www.budget.gov.au.